cloudify-cosmo/cloudify-stage/doc/widgets/readme.md

 ### Drilldown page templates
 Drill down page templates are defined in the '/templates' library.

-The library looks liks this:
+The library looks like this:
 ```
    /templates
       template1.json